What's the difference between CBD isolate and full-spectrum CBD?

-CBD is short for cannabidiol, a chemical extract derived from the marijuana plant.
+CBD is short for cannabidiol, a chemical extract derived from the cannabis sativa hemp plant.
 However, the molecules in CBD are not responsible for the psychoactive effects of cannabis.
 Rather, CBD molecules are responsible for the medicinal properties of the plant.
-Users of CBD are known to sing its praises, and many users consider CBD to be a kind of wonder drug that helps with everything from anxiety, to insomnia, pain, arthritis, PTSD, and even addiction to harder substances like heroin and fentanyl.
+Users of CBD are known to sing its praises, and many users consider CBD to be a kind of wonder remedy that helps with everything from anxiety, to insomnia, pain, arthritis, PTSD, and even addiction to harder substances like heroin and fentanyl.
 And these are not just wild claims from your hippie uncle.
 There are hundreds if not thousands of studies that prove the medicinal properties of CBD.

 There are two basic types of cannabidiol: CBD isolate, and full-spectrum CBD.
 CBD isolate is an extracted, distilled, concentrated form of CBD, and generally is considered more "processed" than its more well-rounded cousin, full-spectrum CBD.

 CBD isolate is the purified form of cannabidiol, and generally contains CBD and CBD only.
 However, there's a mountain of evidence that the medical benefits of cannabis don't come just from CBD, but also from other parts of the cannabis sativa hemp plant.
 So, while full-spectrum CBD does contain the same CBD as what's in the isolate, it also contains cannabinoids, terpenes, and other compounds like CBC, CBN, CBG, CBDA, and THCV.
 The conventional wisdom is that, for a fuller, more well-rounded, healthier experience with less chemical involvement, full spectrum CBD is the way to go.